iitggithub/iitggithub.github.io/articles/octoprint_ubuntu_16_04.md

 #### Install required packages

-The webcamd service will handle serving our webcam up for OctoPrint and the v4l-utils allows us to use the v4l2-ctl command which tells us which device the webcam is connected to and make changes to the webcam configuration.
+The webcamd service will handle serving our webcam up for OctoPrint and the v4l-utils allows us to use the v4l2-ctl command which can help us adjust the webcam settings for our environment if the default settings are not adequate.

 ```
 orangepi@orangepir1:~$ sudo apt-get update && sudo apt-get install -y webcamd v4l-utils